 Employers can also detect if the potential employee has plagiarized their work portfolio and resume from another person’s profile with an advanced screening process.
 Plagiarism of work portfolios is a big red flag that employers need to know during hiring.

 Many times, potential employees take up a job for monetary requirements.
 They post content on social media that goes against the organizational ideology and even puts the reputation at stake.
 Social media screening for employment helps employers assess if the candidate truly aligns with corporate culture and mindset.

 4) Assessing expertise and skills

 These days, employees’ social media is their proof of skill set.
-They will be sharing content on their social media profiles that prove that they have knowledge and skillset about their career domain.
+They will be sharing content on their social media profiles that prove that they have knowledge and skillset in their career domain.
 Social media screening can be a covert way to see how updated an employee is about the subject and the career role.

 5) Verifying the references

 Social media channels like LinkedIn have made it easier for employers to verify the contacts of the references provided during the background check.
 Sometimes the details can be fraudulent.
 Therefore, through social media screening, employers can connect with the referee directly via social media.
 The referees often put a recommendation on the candidate’s LinkedIn profile.
-These insights help the employers to understand the character of the employee they are about to hire.
+These insights help employers to understand the character of the employee they are about to hire.

 For more information on screening, please visit: www.securecheck360.com